-- \$20,000 of Pharmakon Senior Secured Notes between 15 days after the closing of the First Delayed Draw Notes and August 15, 2020 (the Second Delayed Draw Notes), subject to the Company achieving XHANCE net sales and royalties for the six months ended June 30, 2020 of at least \$25,000; and - \$20,000 of Pharmakon Senior Secured Notes between 15 days after the closing of the Second Delayed Draw Notes and February 15, 2021 (the Third Delayed Draw Notes, and together with the First Delayed Draw Notes and Second Delayed Draw Notes, collectively, the Delayed Draw Notes), subject to the

-Company achieving either (x) XHANCE net sales and royalties for the quarter ended September 30, 2020 of at least \$14,500 or (y) XHANCE net sales and royalties for the six months ended December 31, 2020 of at least \$31,000.
+At the Company's option, \$20,000 of Pharmakon Senior Secured Notes may be issued between August 15, 2020 and February 15, 2021 (the Third Delayed Draw Notes, and together with the First Delayed Draw Notes and Second Delayed Draw Notes, collectively, the Delayed Draw Notes) subject to the Company achieving either (x) XHANCE net sales and royalties for the quarter ended September 30, 2020 of at least \$14,500 or (y) XHANCE net sales and royalties for the six months ended December 31, 2020 of at least \$31,000.

-The issuance of the Third Delayed Draw Notes are not conditioned upon the issuance of the Second Delayed Draw Notes.
-Furthermore, if the Company fails to meet the XHANCE net sales and royalties thresholds required to issue the Second Delayed Draw Notes, the Company may request BioPharma to issue, in its sole discretion, the entire amount or any lesser amount of such Second Delayed Draw Notes upon the closing date of the Third Delayed Draw Notes (subject to the Company's satisfaction of the net sales and royalties thresholds applicable to the Third Delayed Draw Notes).
+The issuance of the Third Delayed Draw Notes is not conditioned upon the issuance of the Second Delayed Draw Notes.
+Additionally, upon the closing date of the Third Delayed Draw Notes (subject to the Company's satisfaction of the net sales and royalties thresholds applicable to the Third Delayed Draw Notes), the Company may request and BioPharma may issue, in its sole discretion, up to an additional \$20,000 of Pharmakon Senior Secured Notes